-- Choose a system of an efficient production model i.e., extensive system of rearing vs. intensive system vs. semi-intensive method. - Promote zero grazing or controlled grazing practices. - Build capacity of the communities to be able to provide sufficient nutritional security for the animals. - Ensure appropriate feeding of animals for better health, production and productivity status. - Production methods that have a positive impact on the environment; reduce negative impacts on the environment. - Promote feeding techniques that minimise methane emissions. - Promote feed and fodder from Farmer-Owned Agribusiness (FOABs) and Community Agro-Vet Entrepreneur (CAVE) or program sustainability. - Promote the creation of / build relationships with fodder research and resource centers in the country.

-- Build capacity of other stakeholders and value chain actors to meet the demands of feed and fodder. - Partnering with private sectors to ensure the availability of concentrate feeds at community level. - Capacitate cooperatives in production of concentrate feeds and promote its value chain. - Ensure diversity of crops and fodder and forage that lead to improved soil quality. - Efficiently manage manure to increase crop or forage/ fodder production and reduce the production of greenhouse gases from manure stockpiles and slurry.
-Agroforestry is a climatesmart farming technology that helps to reduce the emission of greenhouse gases into the environment through carbon sequestration, improved feed and consequently reduced enteric methane as improving the resilience of agricultural production to climate variability by using trees to intensify and diversify production and buffer farming systems against hazards.
+- Choose a system of an efficient production model i.e. extensive system of rearing vs. intensive system vs. semi-intensive method - Promote zero grazing or controlled grazing practices - Build capacity of the communities to be able to provide sufficient nutritional security for the animals. - Ensure appropriate feeding of animals for better health, production and productivity status. - Production methods that have a positive impact on the environment; reduce negative impacts on the environment. - Promote feed and fodder from Farmer-Owned Agribusiness (FOABs) and Community Agro-vet Entrepreneur (CAVE) or program sustainability. - Promote creation of /build relationship with fodder research and resource centers in the country. - Build capacity of other stakeholders and value chain actors to meet the demands of feed and fodder. - Ensure diversity of crops and fodder and forage that lead to improved soil quality. - Efficiently manage the manure to increase crop or forage/fodder production and reduce production of greenhouse gases from manure stockpiles and slurry.
+Agroforestry is a climate smart farming technology that helps to reduce emission of greenhouse gases into the environment through carbon sequestration, improved feed and consequently reduced enteric methane as improving the resilience of agricultural production to climate variability by using trees to intensify and diversify production and buffer farming systems against hazards.

-To address the nutritional needs of animals in an efficient climate-smart way, the following guidelines should be followed.
+Guidelines: In order to address the nutritional needs of animals in an efficient climate smart way, the following guidelines should be followed.

-Build the capacity of the community by providing the following training on animal nutrition
+Build capacity of community by providing the following training on animal nutrition:

-- Efficient use of water for meeting the requirements of livestock and agriculture. - Cost-effective use of concentrate feed to optimize production status e.g., replacing concentrates with good quality pasture or use of home-made balanced concentrate rations using locally available feed ingredients. - Improve quality and palatability of crop residues e.g., chaffing, straw treatment by urea/ salt. - Promote the provision of mineral blocks and/ or salt licks to improve digestibility and to fulfil the mineral requirements using cost-efficient techniques; e.g., mineral block, urea-molassesmineral-block (UMMB), etc. - Increase yield of fodder/ forage per unit of land using improved land management practices to attain self-sufficiency at the community or smallholder farming household level. - Nursery management; fodder/ forage seed harvesting, processing and storage at the community level. - Promote techniques of fodder/ crop residue/ agroindustrial by-products (waste from fish processing, seed cakes) processing and preservation e.g., hay, silage, storage bales, straw bricks, pellets.
+- Efficient use of water for meeting the requirements of livestock and agriculture. - Cost effective use of concentrate feeding to optimize production status e.g. replacing concentrates with good quality pasture or use of home-made balanced concentrate rations using locally available feed ingredients. - Improve quality and palatability of crop residues e.g. chaffing, straw treatment by urea/salt, - Promote the provision of mineral blocks and/or salt licks to improve digestibility and to fulfil the mineral requirements using cost-efficient techniques; e.g., mineral block, urea-molasses-mineral-block (UMMB), etc.